 The Student Activities Commission (SAC) is the funding board of the Student Government Association.
 The Treasurer of the SGA is the chair of the Student Activities Commission.
 The remaining board is comprised of students who apply for the position and are then appointed by the chair of the Commission.
 Commissioners liaise with student groups assigned to them from the five categories eligible for funding.

 The SAC receives funding each year from the Dean of Student Life.
 That money is then allocated, through a proposal process, to eligible student organizations.
 SAC accepts annual budget proposals at the end of each academic year.
-The board approves budgets which take effect in early-September and run through the end of the academic year.
+The board approves budgets that take effect in early September and run through the end of the academic year.
 Groups may also apply for additional funds throughout the year to support new initiatives or unforeseen expenses.
-These budgets are submitted online and due the last day of the month for programs/activities in the subsequent month.
+These budgets are submitted online and due on the last day of the month for programs/activities in the subsequent month.

 To qualify for SAC funding eligibility, groups must be in a category designated as eligible for SAC funding.
 Traditionally, SAC funding is reserved for cultural, performing arts, special interest/hobby, religious/spiritual, and publication/journals groups.
 Sports clubs are funded each year through a block grant allocated to the Sports Club Council.
 Groups wishing to change their assigned category must appeal their categorization to the Appointments and Evaluations Committee (A&E) of the SGA.
 Learn more about the SAC.